curityio/spa-using-token-handler/doc/Standard.md

 - Browse to the [Identity Server Metadata Endpoint](http://login.example.com:8443/oauth/v2/oauth-anonymous/.well-known/openid-configuration)
 - Browse to the SPA's [OAuth Agent Base URL](http://api.example.com/oauth-agent)
 - Browse to the [Example API Base URL](http://api.example.com/api), which uses the OAuth proxy to forward JWTs to APIs

-## Internal Details

-- To better understand deployment, see the [SPA Deployments](https://github.com/curityio/spa-deployments) repository.
-- To better understand how the OAuth Agent works, see the [Node.js OAuth Agent](https://github.com/curityio/oauth-agent-node-express) repository.

 ## Troubleshoot